-Dental implants provide patients with the most natural looking and functioning tooth replacement when compared to traditional options such as dental bridges and dentures.
-Consisting of several parts, a dental implant replaces not only the visible part of the tooth above the gum but the lost tooth root in the jaw.
+Dental implants in Silver Spring, MD provide patients with the most natural-looking and functioning tooth replacement when compared to traditional options such as dental bridges and dentures.
+Consisting of several parts, a dental implant replaces not only the visible part of the tooth above the gum but also the lost tooth root in the jaw.

 Why Choose Dental Implants?

 Dental implants have become the “gold standard” of tooth replacement due to the important benefits they provide for overall health and quality of life:

 - Secure, permanent restoration: Dental implants are designed to last a lifetime, secured permanently in place with the implanted post.

 - Restores natural chewing ability: With dental implants, there is typically no need for dietary restrictions that minimize slippage of a denture or bridge.